 MBA Program Scholarships

 The MBA Enhancement scholarship program was established in 2005 to attract high quality candidates to the UNC Charlotte MBA Program.
-Each academic year, the MBA Office will award Enhancement Scholarships to new students entering the program.
+Each academic year, the MBA Admissions Committee will award Enhancement Scholarships to new students entering the program.

-Recipients will be selected on the basis of academic merit (previous undergraduate and/or graduate GPA and GMAT score).
-Award amounts will vary, and may range from a small stipend to 50 percent of the student’s annual tuition and fees.
+Recipients will be selected on the basis of merit (previous academic GPA and GMAT or GRE score).
+Award amounts will vary, depending on the candidate's qualifications.

 There are a limited number of graduate assistantships available for MBA students in the Belk College of Business each academic year.
 Graduate Assistants typically work 20 hours per week, assisting faculty with class preparation and research.

-Graduate Assistants must be enrolled in at least six credit hours and maintain a 3.0 GPA.
+Graduate Assistants must be enrolled full-time and maintain a 3.0 GPA.
 They should not be employed elsewhere during their appointment as a graduate assistant.
 For a complete list of policies and conditions of appointment, visit the Graduate School website.

 Visit the Graduate School's website to learn about additional funding resources available to graduate students.

 Long-Term Loan information on non-need-based financial aid programs is available from UNC Charlotte Office of Student Financial Aid.